-"The variety of speakers (in D.C.) from different aspects of government and different political ideologies challenged my preconceived notions about who I could find common ground with," she says.
+"The variety of speakers (in D.C.) from different aspects of government and different political ideologies challenged my preconceived notions

 McDonald often recalls advice of various people she met in D.C., especially former U.S. Sen. Bill Cohen, a Republican who served as Secretary of Defense under Democratic President Bill Clinton.